 (2) Rossini once called truffles "the Mozart of mushrooms".
 What can I say?
 I still like The William Tell Overture.

-shoes with champagne, but I am tempted to go down
+shining shoes with champagne, but I am tempted to go

-there anyway just to hear these people mispronounce
+down there anyway just to hear these people

-the name of their own club as "znob".
-This is in
+mispronounce the name of their own club as "znob".

-keeping with the rules of Italian phonology.
-(Such
+This is in keeping with the rules of Italian

-rules in your native language operate when you try
+phonology.
+(Such rules in your native language operate

-to pronounce a foreign language.
-That's why you have
+when you try to pronounce a foreign language.
+That's

 "s"—normally pronounced as the unvoiced sibilant

-that if you majored in ceramics or automotive
+if you majored in ceramics or automotive repair, all

 One of the most interesting collections in the National Museum in Naples is the one dedicated to counterfeit coins from the 18th century.
 At the time, the archaeological digs had recently opened at Pompeii and Herculaneum, both buried by the massive eruption of Vesuvius almost two millennia earlier.
 With interest in Roman artifacts running high at the Bourbon court of Naples, enterprising locals started turning out "genuine" Roman coins.
 After more than two centuries, these coins have, themselves, now acquired a decent numismatic value.